massdriver-cloud/provisioner-helm/README.md

       $ref: massdriver/api
 ```

-In this example a file named `artifact_api_endpoint.jq` would need to be in the template directory and the provisioner would use this file as a JQ template, passing the params, connections and outputs to it.
+Since the artifact is named `api_endpoint` a file named `artifact_api_endpoint.jq` would need to be in the template directory and the provisioner would use this file as a JQ template, passing the params, connections and outputs to it.
 For this example, let's say the helm chart will produce two manifests: a `deployment`, and a `service`.
 The output of `helm get manifest` would be something like:

 ```yaml
 ---